Latte Tags

 {/foreach}

 For example, Latte checks that created variables do not accidentally overwrite global variables of the same name.
-This will save you when you assume that $lang is the current language of the page, and you don't realize that foreach $langs as $lang has overwritten that variable.
+This saves you from situations where you expect $lang to contain the current language of the page, and you don't realize that foreach $langs as $lang has overwritten that variable.

-The foreach loop can also be written very elegantly and economically with n:attribute:
+The foreach loop can also be written very elegantly and economically using an n:attribute:

 <ul>